-value is used to calculate the shared-memory address.
+Used to calculate the shared-memory address.

-If the onpload utility cannot attach, an error is issued, and you must specify a new
+If the onpload utility cannot attach, an error is issued, and you must specify a new value.

 The onpload utility tries to determine at which address to attach, as follows in the following (descending) order: